AnuragChowdhury/sign-bridge/README.md

-# SignBridge: Real-Time Multi-Language AI Sign Language Keyboard
+# SignBridge: Real-Time AI Sign Language Translator

 SignBridge is an advanced, AI-powered communication bridge designed to break down barriers between the Deaf and Hard-of-Hearing communities and the hearing world.
 By extracting real-time hand landmarks from video feeds, the system processes gesture sequences through optimized deep learning models to predict sign glosses and translates them into fluent, context-aware English sentences using Large Language Models (LLMs).